JudeQuintana/terraform-main/docs/routing-policy-language.md

 ```

 Here, `api` can reach `db` (allow overrides segment isolation) but `web` still
 cannot reach `db`.
-The allow rule is surgical -- it permits exactly the pair
+The allow rule is surgical, permitting exactly the pair
 specified without weakening the segment boundary for other members.

 ## Deny Rules